 Analytical modeling is an important evaluation method that is often used in the early stages of the design cycle.
 In this method, the characteristics of a design are described by using a collection of formulas.
-For example, assuming there is no contention, the average latency (in cycles) that a packet must experience in a 2D mesh NoC of size $k \times k$ under the uniform random traffic in where H{avg} , D{hop} , and P{len} are the average minimum hop count of the network, the number of pipeline stages of the router architecture, and the packet length (in flits), respectively.
+For example, assuming there is no contention, the average latency (in cycles) that a packet must experience in a 2D mesh NoC of size $k \times k$ under the uniform random traffic in which a node sends packets to the others with equal probability can be estimated by where H{avg} , D{hop} , and P{len} are the average minimum hop count of the network, the number of pipeline stages of the router architecture, and the packet length (in flits), respectively.
 H{avg} can be calculated by the following formula.